December 3, 2014

 Table of Contents

-The white blood cells that defend the body from invaders and get rid of potentially dangerous abnormal cells begin their lives in the bone marrow.
+Germs that get inside the body are taken care of by the internal parts of the immune system.
+The white blood cells that defend the body from invaders and get rid of possibly dangerous abnormal cells begin their lives in the bone marrow.
 Once they leave the bone marrow, they travel to the lymph organs, which serve as a home base or a staging area for mature white blood cells.
 There, the white blood cells await instruction to go out and fight infection.

 Lymph organs are spread throughout the body and include the lymph nodes, thymus, spleen, appendix, tonsils and adenoids, and clumps of tissue in the small intestine known as Peyer's patches.
 Lymph nodes are located in the neck, armpits, abdomen, and groin.
 Each lymph node contains cells ready to fight invaders.
 The lymphatic vessels connect the lymph nodes and carry lymph, which is a clear fluid that "bathes" the body's tissues and helps to clean out invaders or germs.

 The spleen is an important organ for a healthy immune system.
 It is about the size of a fist, and it is located at the upper left of the abdomen.
-One of its key roles is to filter blood and to identify and discard worn-out white blood cells.
+One of its key roles is to filter blood and to identify and get rid of worn-out white blood cells.

 Some key cells of the immune system are:

-Neutrophils are your most abundant type of white blood cell and are one of the "first-responders" to the body's response to infection.
+Neutrophils are one of the "first-responders" in the body's response to infection.
+Normally, you have more neutrophils than any other type of white blood cell.
 They circulate in the bloodstream and are your main defense against bacteria.
 They eat bacteria and produce toxic chemicals that destroy them.
 These are the cells that give pus its whitish/yellowish color.

 Dendritic cells are found mostly in the skin and mucous membranes that protect the openings of the body (e.g., nose, mouth, and throat).
 These cells capture and carry invaders to the lymph nodes or spleen.
 Macrophages (their name comes from Latin and means "big eaters") protect different organs, including the intestines, lungs, liver, and brain.
 Like dendritic cells, macrophages capture and carry invaders to the lymph organs.

 These two types of white blood cells are known as scavengers.
-They engulf (eat) foreign invaders, break them apart, and display pieces of the intruders -- known as antigens (from antibody-generating) -- on their surfaces.
-The body can then make antibodies to that specific intruder, which helps the body to get rid of that invader faster and remember it in the future.
+They engulf (eat) foreign invaders, break them apart, and display pieces of the germs -- known as antigens (from antibody-generating) -- on their surfaces.
+The body can then make antibodies to that specific germ, which helps the body get rid of that invader faster and remember it in the future.
 These cells also produce chemical messengers (known as cytokines) that instruct other immune cells to go into action.

 Once antigens are processed and displayed on the surface of macrophages, they can be recognized by helper T cells (also known as CD4 cells).
 When CD4 cells "see" the antigens displayed, they get busy and put the word out to other immune system cells.
 In other words, these cells coordinate and direct the activity of other types of immune cells -- such as killer T cells, B cells, and macrophages -- calling them into action to fight the intruder.
 CD4 cells produce many different cytokines in order to communicate effectively with other immune system cells.